 I’ve been thinking a lot about life insurance.

-Mainly because I’m thinking of updating previous newsletter issues on the topic of life insurance to include audio.
+Mainly because I’ve been redoing a lot of videos, and audio, in preparation for the new Monegenix® Media app.
 But, also because I’ve been seeing more and more myths about life insurance floating around the web.

 Here are a few of them:

 - You should never mix insurance and investing.

 - You don’t need a middle-man for your investments, and that’s what an insurer is.

 - You don’t need a lot of life insurance.